haryflux/ras-dashboard/README.md

 The dev server already forwards `/api` requests to `http://127.0.0.1:8000`, so once the backend is up, the frontend just starts getting real answers.
 No rewrite needed.

+The **Knowledge Assistant** and **Simulations** pages currently return canned demo content — these are built to be swapped for real RAG/AI calls (through the backend, never directly from the browser) once those services are ready.

 ---

 ## 🧰 Built with